mxyx-club/TheOtherUs-Edited/README.md

     - Compatible for v2024.3.5
     - Add a "Stop" button when game is about to start
     - Detective: optimize the slow movement when footprints appears
-    - Medic: Medic now can see which player is being protected by Medic, a blue bracket will appear on the name of the player as a signal
+    - Medic: Is now also displayed in meetings to players who can see it, with brackets around the name

  - #### Newly added: